sanif/JotBudget/README.md

-## Budget notes
+## JotBudget.git

-Simplest possible app for noting down your income and expenses.
-[Get it on Google Play](https://play.google.com/store/apps/details?id=com.tr.expenses).
+A simple and clean app for jotting down your income and expenses.